2ae6d49b72dd14ab07103e421381f497661b0944e2c30febc99b4a124fa0b979

 - To test the webhook use the python script ttn-webhook-dummy.py to send prerecorded TTN Uplinks.

-while true; do echo -e "HTTP/1.1 200 OK\r\nContent-Type: text/plain\r\n\r\nSuccess"; nc -l -p 8080 -q 1; done
+- To test the script you can use while true; do echo -e "HTTP/1.1 200 OK\r\nContent-Type: text/plain\r\n\r\nSuccess"; nc -l -p 8080 -q 1; done

 Emulating Wigle API